b1ndark/project5/README.md

 ## **Testing**

-- The x has been tested and it works on different types of computers with different browsers:
+- The TopTech website has been tested and it works on different types of computers with different browsers:
-  - x
+  - Chrome
-  - x
+  - Safari
-  - x
+  - Microsoft Edge
-  - x
+  - Firefox

 - It has been tested and work on different mobile phone brands:

-  - x
-  - x
+  - Poco F5
-  - x
+  - Poco F5 Pro
-  - x
+  - Realme x2
-  - x
+  - Hauwei p30 lite
-  - x
+  - Iphone 11 Pro

-- x
+  - Iphone 12 Pro
-- x
+  - Xiaomi note 8

+- Various tests that were carried out by myself, friends and family, using a variety of devices from desktops with different specs , lattops, tables to mobile phones.
+- Also tested in different operating systems such as macOS, IOS, Windows and Android.

 [**Back to the top**](#toptech "back_to_the_top")